dcammue/JetrowebAttendence/README.md

 ### very nice features that has been explained in the below instructions.

-#### the project will be hosted for internet access any moment from now, but it can be run on your local machine for tesing.
+#### The project will be hosted for internet access any moment from now, but it can be run on your local machine for tesing.

 ## How to get the project running on your local machine?